 European settlers were attracted to the Creek as they could easily trade with the Tlingits.
 They began immigrating to the area in the late 1800s.
 During this time, Ketchikan began to grow as a result of its location as the first, U.S. port on the route to northern Alaska.
 The Creek served to provide a food source and trading post for the people of area.
 In 1890 Ketchikan had a population of 40, 26 of whom were Native Alaskans.

 Ran mostly by independent, business-savvy women, Creek Street brothels provided female entrepreneurs an opportunity to purchase land and run businesses in a time when there were few opportunities for women to do so.
-But by the 1950s the Red Light happenings were coming to an end.

 Today Creek Street is a vibrant destination attracting a sizable portion of Ketchikan's cruise passengers.
 Perched over the Creek on pilings, the colorful buildings of Creek Street are one of the most photographed sites in the community.
 The Creek Street Historic District is listed on the National Register of Historic Places and is one of Ketchikan's finest gems.